Harshalchikhale/OpenShift_web_php/README.md

 We are using Minishift on a Windows 10 Host using a VirtualBox driver.
 All examples assumes `oc`, and `odo` tools are installed and properly configured and that the Minishift VM has been properly started.

-For help setting up Minishift please see OpenShift Introductory Demo cheatsheet or contact Martin Morales mmoral04@harris.com.
+For help setting up Minishift please see OpenShift Introductory Demo cheatsheet or contact Harshal chikhale harshalchikhale9822.com.